EMMI-Jet-RRTF/web/docs/index.md

 * Documentation for batch system: [Slurm@Kronos](https://wiki.gsi.de/foswiki/bin/view/Linux/SlurmUsage)
    * Dedicated cpu: 300 cores

+* Storage: every guest account has a dedicated area for several TB of storage at /lustre/emmi/<username>, which is accessible from the kronos.hpc nodes

 * Using software which is not system-standard (e.g. new compiler):

 ```